Wasabi Introduces Wasabi Ball Data Transfer Appliance

 Wasabi Ball provides companies with a convenient solution for migrating their data to Wasabi Cloud Storage for primary storage purposes, or for disaster recovery, backup and data archiving.
 With Wasabi Hot Cloud storage, companies can store their data at one-fifth the cost and 6x the speed of Amazon S3.

 Wasabi is the hot cloud storage company that delivers fast, low-cost, and reliable cloud storage.
-Wasabi hot storage is 1/5th the price and 6x the speed of Amazon S3.
+Wasabi Hot Cloud Storage is 80% cheaper and 6x the speed of Amazon S3.
 We hate vendor lock-in, so we made Wasabi 100% compatible with Amazon S3.
 Created by Carbonite co-founders and cloud storage pioneers David Friend and Jeff Flowers, Wasabi is on a mission to commoditize the storage industry, making cloud storage a common utility like electricity.
 Wasabi is a privately held company based in Boston, MA.
 Follow and connect with Wasabi on Twitter, Facebook, Instagram and our blog.

 ©2018 Wasabi Technologies, Inc. All rights reserved.
 WASABI and the WASABI Logo are trademarks and/or registered trademarks of Wasabi Technologies, Inc. and may not be used without permission of Wasabi Technologies, Inc. All other brand names mentioned herein are for identification purposes only and may be the trademarks of their respective holder(s).
 The information contained herein is subject to change without notice.
 Wasabi shall not be liable for technical or editorial errors or omissions contained herein.
 All rights reserved.